 The 2020 review incorporated actual renewals expenditure up to and including 2017-18.
-Therefore, we have rolled forward the annuity balance from 1 July 2018 with prudent and efficient renewals expenditure.
+Therefore, we have rolled forward the annuity balance from 1 July 2018 by incorporating prudent and efficient renewals expenditure from 2018-19 onwards.

 Seqwater maintains separate annuity accounts for: